lubuntu-team/manual/source/4/4.3/Update-Notifier.rst

 If updates are needed an icon will show up in the system tray with the lubuntu logo and left click it to bring up updates.

-If you have to restart after an update the window will say :guilabel:`Restart Required`.

 Screenshot
 ----------